RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 ##### Unfixed Product Versions (VEX only) Examples
-The "product_version" category includes information about a specific affected package.
-The "product_version" object will
+The `product_version` category includes information about a specific affected package.
+The `product_version` object will
 always include the name of the component, a product ID and a product identification helper in the form of a PURL.
 When
-displayed unnested under an "architecture" object, the "name" attribute will not reference a specific version number
+displayed unnested under an `architecture` object, the `name` attribute will not reference a specific version number
 because these components are unfixed.
-Again, these unfixed "product_version" components will only be found in VEX files
+Again, these unfixed `product_version` components will only be found in VEX files
 since CSAF files always represent a released RHSA.

 In the example below, the unfixed kernel component's name is "kernel" and doesn't include a specific version number or